Friday, July 31, 2015

 "All right then, lets go."

-Carpatia's giant red sun is inching towards the horizon, taking up almost the entire western view, except where it's partially blocked by Carpatia's moon.
-It's a quarter the size of the sun, and hazy blue-ish white in cold contrast to the red hot sizzling surface of the sun.
+Carpatia's giant red sun takes up almost the entire western view as it inches towards the horizon, except where it's partially blocked by Carpatia's equally massive moon.
+At a quarter the size of the sun, it's certainly smaller but still a substantial mass in Carpathia's sky.
+Shrouded in a hazy cool blue with patches of green and white it stands out in cold contrast to the red hot sizzling surface of the large crimson sun.
 Each is moving in opposite directions.
 The sun setting, while the moon rising, maddeningly slow in Carpatia's 36 hour daily cycle.
-It takes three hours for the massive red sun to move from first horizon, when the bottom of the sun touches the edge of the planet in the western sky, to last horizon, when the sun finally sets completely.
-And then another four hours of hazy purplish twilight before total darkness.
+It takes three hours for the massive red sun to move from first horizon, when the bottom of the sun seems to touch the edge of the planet, to last horizon, when the last filament of the sun flickers off as it sets completely.
+Then there is another four hours of hazy purplish twilight before darkness.

 "That's OK.
-The prelims aren't that cool anyway.
+The prelim races aren't that cool anyway.
 Plus the lightships look so much better in the twilight."